Frix-x/semiotweet/README.md

  - flot
  - p5.js

-## Architecture, data Structures & models
+## Architecture, data structures & models

 There's just one app called `viewer` yet. `urls.py` directly redirects to this app.
 `extraction.py` contains functions that are used in the views.